jgwerner/django/api_tests/README.md

 chakram.delete(uri, {}, this.options)
 ```

+However, for the most part this is unnecessary because authenication will be set by default.
+The only reason you need to do this if you are trying to authenticate as a different user then what is set in config.js

 #### async/await

 Javascript is asynchronous by default so in order to handle asynchronous web request we need to make use of async functions and awaiting api responses.
 See the example below: